-Connect to a CockroachDB Dedicated Cluster
+Connect to a CockroachDB Standard Cluster

 On this page Carat arrow pointing down

-This page shows you how to connect to your CockroachDB Dedicated cluster.
+This page shows you how to connect to your CockroachDB Standard cluster.
 This includes the administrative task of configuring allowed networks to support SQL client connections, as well as the steps for connecting to the cluster with CockroachDB's built-in SQL client.

 Before you start